elastisys/compliantkubernetes/docs/release-notes/ck8s.md

 #### Added

-- Kubernetes Jobs will now have a default TTL of 7 days if unset to ensure resources are cleaned up.
+- **Kubernetes Jobs will now have a default TTL of 7 days if unset to ensure resources are cleaned up.**

 #### Updated

-- kube-prometheus-stack chart to v45.2.0.
+- **kube-prometheus-stack chart to `v45.2.0`.**
    - the portName for alertmanager and prometheus have been renamed from web to http-web.
 If this port names are used by you application or to port-forward to prometheus/alertmanager, you will need to update them to http-web or use the port numbers instead (e.g 9090 for prometheus and 9093 for alertmanager);
    - added default metric relabeling for cAdvisor and apiserver metrics to reduce cardinality;
    - alertmanager, using regex field from the Matcher type is deprecated and it will be removed in a future version.

 #### Changed

-- Kubernetes PodSecurityPolcies have been replaced with Kubernetes Pod Security Standards and additional Gatekeeper Constraints and Mutations.
+- **Kubernetes PodSecurityPolcies have been replaced with Kubernetes Pod Security Standards and additional Gatekeeper Constraints and Mutations.**
    - This should not affect user applications as the default behavior is kept, and the new default restricted Pod Security Standard is slightly less restricted than the previous restricted PodSecurityPolicy following the upstream changes;
    - You might see `warnings` generated by PodSecurity while deploying manifests into your Kubernetes cluster, if fields are unset or do not follow the [Restricted policy for the Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/#restricted).
 If fields are unset, the new Gatekeeper mutations will set defaults, that follow the restricted Pod Security Standards, as the Pods get scheduled.
-- Trivy Operator has replaced Starboard Operator as the online security scanning tool.
+- **Trivy Operator has replaced Starboard Operator as the online security scanning tool.**
    - This includes a new Trivy Operator dashboard and the deprecation of the old Image vulnerabilities dashboard.
-- Both `responseObject` and `requestObject` are no longer dropped in Fluentd from Kubernetes audit events.
+- **Both `responseObject` and `requestObject` are no longer dropped in Fluentd from Kubernetes audit events.**
-- Changed timekey to stageTimestamp for Kubernetes audit logs.
-Use auditID to correlate stages of the same request
+- **Changed timekey to stageTimestamp for Kubernetes audit logs.
+Use auditID to correlate stages of the same request.**

 #### Removed

-- Remove HNC admin-rbac from admin (attached to user admins)
+- **Remove HNC admin-rbac from admin (attached to user admins).**
    - User admins will now only have the HNC user-rbac instead.
-- Removed the ability to edit HierarchyConfiguration for users
+- **Removed the ability to edit HierarchyConfiguration for users.**
    - HierarchyConfiguration controls the Pod Security Standard level, and as such should not be allowed to be changed by a user.
-- Disable Non sudo setuid falco rule
+- **Disable Non sudo setuid falco rule.**

 ### v0.29.0